-The director of the Consumer Financial Protection Bureau (CFPB) has just announced the coming of a new U.S. open banking rule, accelerating the move toward open banking in North America.
+The director of the Consumer Financial Protection Bureau (CFPB) announced the coming of a new U.S. open banking rule in late 2022, accelerating the move toward open banking in North America.
 The aim is to solidify personal financial data rights, with the practical goal of allowing consumers who wish to switch card carriers or banks to transfer their account histories to new companies.

-“At Axway, we’ve been championing open banking for years, and this represents an exciting shift in the U.S. financial services landscape.” says Eyal Sivan, Head of Open Banking at Axway.
+“At Axway, we’ve been championing open banking for years, and the latest U.S. announcement represents an exciting shift in the North American financial services landscape,” says Eyal Sivan, Head of Open Banking at Axway.
 “A true common standard is the way forward to open the playing field and support a dynamic, competitive financial services market that puts the consumer at its center.”

-A U.S. open banking rule would unleash market competition
+U.S. and Canadian open banking regulation would unleash market competition

 “While not explicitly an open banking or open finance rule, the rule will move us closer to it, by obligating financial institutions to share consumer data upon consumer request, empowering people to break up with banks that provide bad service, and unleashing more market competition,” said CFPB Director Rohit Chopra in his prepared remarks at the Money 20/20 conference in Las Vegas.

 “If successful, it will also reduce the ability for incumbents to build moats and for middlemen to serve as gatekeepers,” he added.
 “It will provide big advantages to those who provide the best products, service quality, and rates.”

 Similarly to U.S. phone number portability regulations that helped open the market for telecommunications services, the new rule promises to create opportunities for firms to move forward with open banking.

 For example, the suggested U.S. open banking rule could help open the playing field for smaller, more nimble organizations and help them offer their services as part of open banking ecosystems connecting multiple companies.